Rationality properties of complex representations of reductive p-adic groups: Essentially square-integrable representations

 \begin{theorem} Let $(\pi ,V)$ be an essentially square-integrable $\C G$-repre\-sen\-tation and let $\Gg \in \Gal (\mC /\mQ )$.
 Then the representation $(\pi ^\Gg, V)$ is essentially square-integrable. \end{theorem}

-The proof of Theorem \ref{Cl} will occupy the remainder of this paragraph.
-An important tool to study square-integrable representations is the Plancherel measure, which exists for any locally compact unimodular group of type I.
+The proof of Theorem \ref{Cl} occupies the remainder of this paragraph.
+Important tools to study square-integrable representations are formal degrees and the Plancherel measure, which exist for any locally compact unimodular group of type I. Let $A_G$ be the maximal $F$-split torus in $Z(G)$.